jhogan/core/STYLE.md

 strive to be standard abbreviations.
 Regular varibales strive to be standarad abbreviations so this creates a standard look and feel for all variables.

+Explain that discrete methods are easier to read in small windows.
 -->